Week-day morning prayers at 8.45 a. m. No seats will be assigned, either for officers or classes.

 MID-YEAR EXAMINATIONS.The mid-year examinations begin on Friday, January 27, and end on Saturday, February 11.

-Theme VII. will be due on January 24.
+Theme VII. will be due on Tuesday, January 24.
 Subject: A Literary Criticism.
 It must be deposited in the wooden box in Sever 3 before 4 o'clock.

 Theme VIII. will be due on February 21.
 Subject: A Literary Criticism.

 The attention of students is specially called to the directions of the English Composition Card.
 Each student is held responsible for a knowledge of those directions, and is expected to follow them implicitly.

 By the regulations, no overdue theme will be accepted, unless the writer satisfies the secretary that his failure to present it at the appointed time was caused by serious illness or other unavoidable hindrance.
 Overdue themes, countersigned by the secretary, may be left at Grays 18.
 In no case must themes be put in the box in Sever 3 after the day on which they are due.